Sensory Inclusive Play

 KultureCity is the leading nonprofit recognized for revolutionizing and effecting change for those with sensory needs in communities across the country.
 Since the program’s inception, KultureCity has created more than 550 sensory-inclusive venues and events, including major NFL and MLB events.
 The Cayton is proud to partner with KultureCity to be certified as a Sensory Inclusive venue.

-Will there be special classes or programs on Sensory Sundays?
+Will there be special classes or programs on Sensory Days?

-We are excited to offer several engaging sensory inclusive activities on Sensory Sundays.
+We are excited to offer several engaging sensory inclusive activities on Sensory Days.

 Is your staff equipped to handle families with children with special needs?

 We welcome children of all abilities at the Cayton Children’s Museum and strive to create a welcoming and inclusive play environment.
-To achieve this, our play guides take part in regular training on inclusion, guiding play, and ….
+To achieve this, our play guides take part in regular training on inclusion and guiding play.
 Play Guides and front desk staff are also certified by KultureCity in recognizing and helping guests with sensory needs, as well as handling sensory overload situations.